slamora/brackets-wiki/Extension-UI-Guidelines.md

 ![panel example][panel]

-1. **Use wisely.** In an effort to preseve an uncluttered interface, it is recommended that panels be used sparingly.
+1. **Use wisely.** In an effort to preserve an uncluttered interface, it is recommended that panels be used sparingly.
 Multiple stacked or nested panels can quickly distract from the code editing area.
 2. **Panels anchored to the top should be easily hidden.** For example, quick search could be anchored to the top when needed, but should hide easily when the user has finished using it.
 3. **Other panels should be designed anchored to the left or bottom edges.** The right edge should be reserved for the project panel.